 Beyond all of this, English is an incredibly important language in the region.
 Although the local languages are closely related, meetings among Scandinavians are often held in English.
 As a native English speaker this fascinates me.
 The reason is simple.
 For the last few decades, every Scandinavian has learnt English from a very young age at school.

 Throw in the amount of American and British TV and films, plus increased globalisation, and you suddenly have a lingua franca that everyone can use and understand.
 It's that understanding aspect that's crucial.
 That's not always the case with the three Scandinavian languages, especially when dialects are involved.
+I've been involved with many meetings where a Norwegian and Dane have actively chosen to use English.

 Many books have been written about the history of the Scandinavian region so it is impossible to cover everything in one post.
 However, let's take a look at some of the most important events and periods.